bitnulleins/scrollEvent.js/README.md

 > Simple and fast event listener for enter viewport in pure Java-Script.

 Key-features are:
-* Event focused from viewport
+* Event actions for visible viewport
 * Works *without any* dependencies
-* Fast und small size
+* Fast und small size in pure javascript
 * Multiple instances (and events) possible

 # General use